-Cruise lines open their hearts and wallets to help Australia’s bushfire victims this week, with donation pledges and fundraising efforts from their guests and crews.
+Cruise lines open their hearts and wallets to help Australia’s bushfire victims, with donation pledges and fundraising efforts from their guests and crews.

 Hundreds of thousands have gone to appeals like the Australian Red Cross, and Carnival – in line with its Fun Ship persona – held charity water slide rides.

 The line raised an additional $15,200 with their guests on Carnival Spirit and Splendor as their cruise directors Lee Mason and Chloe Loddo plunge down the Green Lightning and Green Thunder waterslides in ballgowns.

 Many cruise lines have come together to support disaster relief efforts, including expedition lines and river cruise lines.

 Carnival Australia pledged $350,000 to support the Australian Red Cross Disaster Relief and Recovery Fund as a result of the devastating bushfires.

 Carnival Australia is the parent company of P&O Cruises Australia, Princess Cruises, Carnival Cruise Line, Cunard and Holland America Line all of which have ships based year round in Australia or home ported here on extended seasonal deployments.

 This is in addition to the $50,000 that P&O Cruises Australia and its guests combined to donate to the St Vincent de Paul Society at the end of last year to support those affected by the bushfires in NSW and QLD at the time.